exonum/exonum-doc/src/get-started/java-binding.md

 single
 blockchain state hash, which is included in each committed block.
-When using `AbstractService`, the root hash list must be defined in the schema class that implements `com.exonum.binding.service.Schema` interface; when implementing `Service` directly – in the service itself.
+When using `AbstractService`, the root hash list must be defined in the schema class that implements [`Schema`](https://exonum.com/docs/api/java-binding-core/0.1/com/exonum/binding/service/Schema.html) interface; when implementing
+`Service` directly – in the service itself.

 ### Transactions Description